Invariants of 4-manifolds from Khovanov-Rozansky link homology: A TQFT in dimensions 4+epsilon

-We compare these two homomorphisms on the level of 3-ball link homologies, that is, with respect to a fixed choice of base points $q_i$ and $q$, and we suppress associators.
+We compare these two homomorphisms on the level of 3-ball link homologies, that is, with respect to a fixed choice of basepoints $q_i$ and $q$, and we suppress associators.
 On this level $\KhR(D)$ is determined by the homomorphism

 where $X$ denotes the boundary connect sum of the 3-balls $S_i^{q_i}$ for $i \in J\cup K$ along the tree $T$, and the first map is provided by lax monoidality.
 On the other hand, the homomorphism $\KhR(D_2) \circ (\KhR(D_1)\otimes \id)$ is determined by the composite